mantoni/hub.js/README.md

 });
 ```

+These strategies are pre-defined:

+ - `LAST` - returns the last non-undefined value
+ - `CONCAT` - returns an array of all non-undefined listener return values

 ## API

  - `hub([listeners])` - the hub module exports a factory function which takes optional listeners and returns a hub instance.
 All functions in the given listeners object will be installed on the hub instance using `on`.
  - `hub.on(event, function)` - registers a listener for an event.
 The event may contain `*` or `**` to register a "matcher" (see below).
 If the listener function expects more arguments than are passed to `emit`, the last argument will be a callback function.
 The listener is expected to invoke the callback once completed with an error object or `null` and a single return value.
+ - `hub.before(event, function)` - like on, but invoked before listeners registered with `on`.
+ - `hub.after(event, function)` - like on, but invoked after listeners registered with `on` and gets invoked with the arguments `(err, value)`.
  - `hub.un(event)` - unregisters all listeners for the given event.
  - `hub.un(event, function)` - unregisters a single listener for an event.
  - `hub.once(event, function)` - registers a listerner for an event that will be automatically unregistered on the first invocation.
  - `hub.emit(event[, arg1, arg2, ...][[, strategy], callback])` - invokes all listeners for an event.
 The optional arguments are passed to each listener.
 The event may contain `*` or `**` to invoke all listeners registered for matching events (broadcasting).
 The optional callback will be invoked once all listeners returned.
-The first argument is an error if at least one of the listeners threw, the second argument is a return value.
+The first argument is an error if at least one of the listeners threw, the second argument is the return value.
 If a callback is given, the optional strategy filters the return values of the listeners.
 By default the strategy `hub.LAST` is used.

-### Matchers

-A "matcher" is an event that contains at least one `*`.
-A single `*` matches a of an event name and stops at a dot while a `**` does not stop at a dot.
-Matchers are different from listeners in these points:

- - they get invoked before the listeners allowing AOPish usage
- - the invocation order is not in registration order as for listeners, but follows special rules
- - the scope is set to a special object providing additional features
+### API of the scope object in listeners

-The API of the `this` object passed to matchers:
+The API of the `this` object passed all listeners and callbacks:

+ - `hub` - the hub instance
  - `event` - the current event
- - `stop()` - prevents listener execution.
-This does not prevent other matchers from being invoked.
- - `beforeReturn(function)` - registers a function that gets invoked before the callback that was passed to `emit`.
- - `afterReturn(function)` - registers a function that gets invoked after the callback that was passed to `emit`.
+ - `args()` - returns a copy of the arguments that followed the emitted event.

-### Strategies

-Strategies are functions that take an array of non-undefined values and return a result of any type.
-These pre-defined strategies exist:
+ - `stop()` - prevent listener invocation on the following event phases.

- - `LAST` - returns the last non-undefined value
+ - `stopped()` - returns true if `stop()` has been called.
- - `CONCAT` - returns an array of all non-undefined listener return values

 ## Run tests